Jeremy Synot

-Jeremy James Synot (born 7 July 1988) is a former Australian wheelchair basketball player and current National Wheelchair Basketball League Head Coach of the RSL Queensland Spinning Bullets.
+Jeremy James Synot (born 7 July 1988) is an Australian former wheelchair basketball player and current National Wheelchair Basketball League Head Coach of the RSL Queensland Spinning Bullets.

 Early life

 Synot was born in Essendon, Victoria to parents Donna and Paul.
 He is the 3rd eldest of 3 boys and 3 girls.

 Synot was born with a rare condition known as Osteogenesis Imperfecta or Brittle Bones Disease (Type IV), which meant he was prone to bone fractures from a young age.
 In his early years of life, preventative surgeries were undertaken to limit severity and frequency of fractures; particularly in his right femur.
 He has two siblings who also had the rare bone condition.